Murtaz05/mock_interviewer/README.md

 - Add multi-language support for non-English speakers.
 - Include mock technical assessments alongside the interview process.
 - Enable integration with LinkedIn for automated profile analysis.
+- Enable integration with LinkedIn for automated JD analysis.

 ---